HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 ## Phase 4: Vulnerability Assessment

-With the attack surface fully mapped, a structured vulnerability assessment was performed using two approaches — an automated Nessus scan and manual attacker reasoning applied to each service.
+With the attack surface fully mapped, a structured vulnerability assessment was performed using two approaches: an automated Nessus scan and manual attacker reasoning applied to each service.

 A custom Nessus policy was created with CGI scanning and web application testing explicitly enabled, targeting ports 21, 22, and 80.
-These settings are not enabled by default and were critical here — without them, the CGI endpoint would not have been tested.
+These settings are not enabled by default and were critical here; without them, the CGI endpoint would not have been tested.
 The scan ran for approximately 11 minutes and returned 41 total findings.
 The actionable findings were:

 | Severity | Finding | CVE | CVSS v3 |
 |----------|---------|-----|---------|